kishanbellur/kishanbellur.github.io/_talks/2015-11-13-ASME-IMECE.md

 location: "Houston, TX, USA"
 ---

 Wettability of hydrogen is investigated through neutron image processing using a conical cell and results discussed.
-The presentation resulted in a [journal article](http://kishanbellur.github.io/files/konduru_2016.pdf) published in the [Journal of Heat Transgfer](https://journaltool.asme.org/home/JournalDescriptions.cfm?JournalID=10#)
+The presentation resulted in a [journal article](http://kishanbellur.github.io/files/konduru_2016.pdf) published in [Journal of Heat Transfer](https://journaltool.asme.org/home/JournalDescriptions.cfm?JournalID=10#)